Matt Simon (American football, born 1953)

 After coaching at the Denver Broncos training camp and volunteering through the 1998–1999 season, Simon began his pro coaching career with the Baltimore Ravens.
 Under his guidance, Baltimore rushed for an average of 1,985 yards per season and defeated the New York Giants in Super Bowl XXXV following the 2000 NFL season.
 In 2004, the Ravens’ ground attack produced 2,063 total yards and ranked 9th in the NFL.
 It was Jamal Lewis's fourth 1,000-yard rushing season under Simon.
 Baltimore rushed for at least 2,000 yards in three different seasons under Simon, including a team-record 2,674 yards in 2003 when Jamal Lewis was named NFL Offensive Player of the Year, and Associated Press All-Pro and selected to the AFC Pro Bowl.
 In 2006, Matt Simon resigned from the Ravens to pursue other opportunities in the NFL because of uncertainties with former head coach Brian Billick's tenor with the team.

 Simon's success with running backs continued during his time with the San Diego Chargers in the 2007–08 season.
 He helped lead LaDainian Tomlinson to his second NFL rushing title while coaching Pro Bowl Fullback, Lorenzo Neal and RB, Darren Sproles.

-In 2011 Simon joined the coaching staff at the University at Buffalo, and served from 2011–2016.
+In 2011 Simon joined the coaching staff at the University at Buffalo, and served from 2011 to 2016.
 During his tenure at UB, Simon coached three All-Conference Running Backs and two All-Conference Punters and Kickers.

 One of those All-Conference running backs, Branden Oliver, broke James Starks' single season school rushing record at the University at Buffalo in 2011 with Simon as his coach.

 A team highlight came when Buffalo played in only their second bowl game in team history, when they played in the 2013 Famous Idaho Potato Bowl.

-From 2017-18, Simon served as the Offensive Coordinator/Quarterbacks Coach for the Delaware Fightin' Blue Hens.
+From 2017 to 2018, Simon served as the Offensive Coordinator/Quarterbacks Coach for the Delaware Fightin' Blue Hens.
 Delaware finished 7-4 both seasons, while the 2018 team qualified for the FCS Division I Playoffs.